-It wasn’t like this before agricultural revolution.
+It wasn’t like this before the agricultural revolution.
 It changed everything.
-Before than a lot of people needed to participate in growing plants and animals for food and the whole process to feed their families.
+Before then a lot of people needed to participate in growing plants and animals for food and the whole process to feed their families.
 But now we have machines that do that for us.

 It is funny how that works, but I truly feel it.
 We have more and more options to make interactions happen, more channels to do that than ever, yet we stand still.
 I am not talking about extroverted/introverted personalities here.
 I don’t think that matters much In that case.
 It is far more important that we utilize technology as a valuable to search and filter friends, but not go too further.
 It seems like that with every new technology we add one more filter before we let somebody closer.

-Every one of dose mediums entails an opportunity, yet most of them doesn’t lead to connection.
+Every one of dose mediums entails an opportunity, yet most of them don’t lead to connection.
 Just a mere transaction.

 What do you seek?